About Angharad

 A proud native Welsh speaker, Angharad spent her formative years competing in the National Eisteddfod of Wales under the guidance of Leah Owen, specialising in the ancient Welsh traditions of Cerdd Dant and folk singing.
 She graduated with a degree in Art History from the University of St Andrews, and later completed a Postgraduate Diploma at Trinity Laban where she received the 2019-20 Drapers’ de Turckheim Award.

 This biography is available for reproduction only upon the artist's request.
-For an up-to-date CV, please contact via the Contact page.
+For an up-to-date CV, please get in touch via the Contact page.